What is Chronic Obstructive Pulmonary Disease (COPD)?

 Stem cell therapy for lung disease has been a growing treatment option over the past few years.
 At the Lung Institute, a progressive stem cell treatment clinic that has emerged as a leader in the global stem cell community, they use stem cells from the patient’s own body to treat lung disease.
 The cells are called autologous cells.
 These cells are taken intravenously from the patient’s blood (venous stem cells) or bone marrow.
-The stem cells are then cultured and multiplied and returned to the body through an intravenous drip and/or a nebulizer.
+The stem cells are then cultured and multiplied and returned to the body through an intravenous drip.
 The new healthy cells are attracted to the areas of the damaged lung cells and get to work promoting the healing of lung tissue.
 This results in the ability of the patients to breathe easier and inevitably get their life back.

 COPD Lifestyle Modifications

 - Stop smoking today.
 Breaking the habit is a definitive way to slow the advancement of lung disease.
 It is difficult, but making the decision to quit is the first step.
 Consult your doctor regarding options.